An Aqueduct With A Silly NameHome / My Travels / An Aqueduct With A Silly Name

 [The Canal & River Trust had closed the aqueduct towpath, put in stop planks and were pumping the water out of the aqueduct's channel to repair it, Big Ted].

 As I couldn't go on it, I had my photo taken beside the aqueduct.
 But, you can't really tell from the photo just how big it is!
-The other thing you can't tell is that there was a lot of water gushing through from the bridge just to my left (I was getting a little worried about getting damp).
+The other thing you can't tell is that there was a lot of water gushing through from the bridge just to my left (I was getting a little worried about becoming damp and uncomfortable and, quite possibly, grubby).

 And the silly name - the aqueduct is called "Pontypantypony".
 [Good try!
 It’s "Pontcysyllte" and is an aqueduct that carries the Llangollen Canal across the River Dee in the Vale of Llangollen in north east Wales.
 It is pronounced 'Pont – kuh – suth – te', Big Ted.]